dmulyalin/NORFAB/docs/workers/nornir/services_nornir_service_tasks_cfg.md

   - nornir
 ---

-# Overview
+# Nornir Service CFG Task

-Nornir service `cli` task designed to retrieve show commands output from devices using SSH and Telnet.
-Nornir `cli` uses Netmiko, Scrapli and NAPALM libraries to communicate with devices.
+Nornir service `cfg` task designed to send configuration to devices using SSH and Telnet.
+Nornir `cfg` can use Netmiko, Scrapli and NAPALM libraries to configure with devices.

-## Nornir CLI Sample Usage
+## Nornir CFG Sample Usage

-Example of retrieving commands output from devices.
+Example of sending configuration commands to devices.

 !!! example